mbalatsko/emailverifier-kt/README.md

 ## 8. Logging

-`EmailVerifier` uses the [SLF4J](https://www.slf4j.org/) logging facade.
+`emailverifier-kt` uses the [SLF4J](https://www.slf4j.org/) logging facade.
 This allows you, as a user of the library, to choose your own logging framework (e.g., [Logback](http://logback.qos.ch/), [Log4j 2](https://logging.apache.org/log4j/2.x/), `slf4j-simple`).
 The library itself only includes the `slf4j-api` dependency, so it does not force a specific logging implementation on your application.

 By default, no logs will be produced unless you add a logging implementation to your project's dependencies.